-For faster MRI, Deep Learning solution is proposed to replace conventional iterative optimization based algorithm.
-Using ResNet based recurrent structure and Generative Adversarial Network based adversarial loss, the model successfully reconstructs images from low-quality MRI into high-quality MRI with significantly better Signal-to-Noise Ratio and resolution information.
-This solution generates results much more efficient than conventional iterative methods with much better image quality and accuracy.
+For faster MRI, the deep learning solution replaces conventional iterative optimization-based algorithms.
+Using ResNet-based recurrent structure and generative adversarial network-based adversarial loss, the model successfully reconstructs images from low-quality MRI into high-quality MRI with a significantly better signal-to-noise ratio and resolution information.
+This solution generates results much more efficiently than conventional iterative methods with much better image quality and accuracy.

-Gadolinium Deposition is one of the most urgent issues facing radiology community.
-In this work, we validated both technical performance and clinical applicability of the developed Deep Learning (DL) technology that algorithmically restores/boosts the contrast information in MRI.
-We further verified he generalization and robustness of the DL solution and show it improves workflow while maintaining diagnostic quality.
+Gadolinium deposition is one of the most urgent issues facing radiology community.
+Subtle Medical validated both technical performance and clinical applicability of the developed deep learning technology that algorithmically restores and boosts the contrast information in MRI as well as the generalization and robustness of the solution to show that it improves workflow while maintaining diagnostic quality.

-The proposed DL solution demonstrate significant superiority over conventional algorithms and non-inferiority with standard slow and high-dose exams.
-Quantitative metrics demonstrated consistent (>5dB in PSNR and >10% in SSIM) and significant (p<0.001) quality improvement of the deep learning based solution, compared with low-dose CE-MRI.
-Qualitative ratings showed non-significant differences in image quality between the DL-enhanced and acquired full-dose CE-MRI images, which was also verified with reader study.
+The proposed DL solution demonstrates significant superiority over conventional algorithms and noninferiority with standard slow and high-dose exams.
+Quantitative metrics demonstrated consistent (>5 dB in PSNR and >10% in SSIM) and significant (p<0.001) quality improvement of the deep learning-based solution, compared with low-dose CE-MRI.
+Qualitative ratings showed nonsignificant differences in image quality between the DL-enhanced and acquired full-dose CE-MRI images, which was also verified with reader study.